henrydrichardson/dotfiles/README.md

 This is a highly opinionated configuration suitable for use on Mac OS X, Linux, and WSL as quickly as possible.

-Direct installation of these configuration files is not recommended due to making zero attempts at non-permanent alterations.
 This repository is provided as a potential inspiration source for creating your own dotfiles.

 ## Dependency Overview